iotaledger/compass/docs/HOWTO_private_tangle.md

 The output is an 81 char string.
 For example `QAXEPOBAWUVWTPTVDBCDMMQOUXOWZUGAJKAJORW9YKBQWDDUGATZRKZUQMXQFQAOEHJWFNWHS9MQSGHPO`.
 We call this the COO address.

 1. Copy the COO address.
-2. Open the `/iri/conf/iota.ini` file.
+2. Open the `iota.ini` file.
-3. Replace the placeholder `"coordinator address value"` value in the `COORDINATOR` option.
+3. Replace the placeholder `"coordinator address value"` value in the `COORDINATOR` option with the copied COO address.

 ## Step 3: Running the Node
 It’s time to start the node.
 The following step assumes you are running with Ubuntu or any other Linux distribution that uses `systemd`.